rowangithub/DOrder/README.md

 Compiling SpecLearn
 ================

-SpecLearn requires OCaml 3.12 and Z3.
+SpecLearn requires OCaml 3.12 and Z3 4.3.

-Currently, the source code of SpecLearn can only be complied and run in Mac OS.
+Currently, the source code of SpecLearn can only be complied and run in Mac OS (with a proper Z3 distribution, SpecLearn can run in Linux).

-The tool has some difficulties to be compatible with OCaml 4.0+.
+The tool has some troubles to be compatible with OCaml 4.0+.
 We will improve our code soon.

 To compile SpecLearn, from the top directory: